united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step1/info.md

 ### Access Gogs webUI

-In this scenario the [Gogs](https://gogs.io/) application has been setup and will be used as a local code repository managing the actual applications to be deployed.
+In this scenario the [Gogs.io](https://gogs.io/) application has been setup and will be used as a local code repository managing the actual applications to be deployed by ArgoCD.

 Access the application using the following information: